Myeongdong Night Market in Seoul: Ultimate Guide

 Commonly known as Dragon’s Beard candy, this popular Korean Taffy is made from thousands of ripened honey/malt strands.

-Walking along the night market, you’ll notice this mild desert instantly because of its unique white color and enclosed cover placement.
+Walking along the night market, you’ll notice this mild-tasting dessert instantly because of its unique white color and enclosed cover placement.

 Unfortunately, vendors don’t sell just one piece but a fairly sized amount; the taffy sells at around 10,000 KRW per portion.